 On each day, half of the class will be responsible for presenting/discussing, and the other half will serve as informed listeners and voters who may ask questions and will ultimately make a decision.
 You will receive your group assignment in class on Friday, November 6.

-On Tuesday, November 17, Groups 1 and 2 will debate the Constitution of 1787.
-On Friday, November 20, Groups 3 and 4 will debate the proposed amendments to the Constitution introduced by James Madison in 1789, 10 of which became the Bill of Rights.
+On Thursday, November 16, Groups 1 and 2 will debate the Constitution of 1787.
+On that day and continuing to Monday, November 20 if necessary, Groups 3 and 4 will debate the proposed amendments to the Constitution introduced by James Madison in 1789, 10 of which became the Bill of Rights.

 Before the date of your debate, you should prepare a set of arguments that lay out the positions of your assigned group.
 Each person should be prepared to speak and should participate in the research process.
 You will have some time in class to meet and prepare, but you may also need to coordinate research outside of class.

 To prepare for your debate, you should consider the following questions: